 Livewell Southwest strives to source our supplies from local providers, and to work with local businesses to help stimulate the economy in the south west.
 Where possible, we try to do this from other social enterprises and community interest companies to maximise social value.

-We also have a dedicated environmental policy which guides our efforts to minimise our impact on the environment.
+We also aim to minimise our impact on the environment.
 From energy efficient lightbulbs across the whole Livewell Southwest estate, car sharing schemes for community teams and recycling all packaging through to diverting 100% of our waste away from landfill, Livewell Southwest is totally committed to making our organisation as green and sustainable as possible.